boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 A commitment selective-disclosure proof can be converted into an octet string as follows:

-1. Turn PC and T into octet sequences using the method defined in [@convert-commitment-into-octet-string].
+1. Turn PC and T into 32-octet sequences by following the steps defined in [@convert-commitment-into-octet-string].

-2. Convert the number of responses (n) into a big-endian octet-sequence, with the array being 2 bytes long.
+2. Convert the number of responses (n) into a 2-octet sequence in big-endian order.

-3. Convert all the responses into octet sequences using Field-Element-to-Octet-String Conversion defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).
+3. Convert all the responses into a set of 32-octet sequences using the Field-Element-to-Octet-String Conversion defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).

 4. Concatenate the octet sequences in order PC, T, n, b[0],...,b[L].